 - Somewhat Simple's Seasons Book - I liked these tree pages, and I thought Grace would like making them into trees based on different seasons.

-Because Somewhat Simple is no longer online, I compiled all the pages that I had printed from there into a PDF download.
+Because Somewhat Simple is no longer online, I compiled all the pages that I had printed from there into an electronic file.
 Click the button below for that.
-If the button won’t work for you for any reason, leave a comment below, and I’ll email the file to you.
+If the button won't work for you for any reason, leave a comment below, and I'll email the file to you.

 - Fisher Price Alphabet Coloring Pages - I didn't use these, but Simple.Messy.Fun suggested them.
 They're cute.